Permanent Pinpoint answer & analysis (Pinpoint Today archive)

-Pinpoint Answer Today asks: what links Highlight, Underline, Bold, Italic, and Strikethrough - and what story do they share?
-Follow the spoiler-safe hints one by one, then reveal the final connection and see how each clue fits together.
+This Pinpoint answer guide asks what shared idea links Highlight, Underline, Bold, Italic, and Strikethrough.
+Follow the spoiler-safe hints one by one, then see how each clue clicks into the final answer.

 Pinpoint 573 features Highlight, Underline, Bold, Italic, and Strikethrough—five interface verbs you click when dressing up text.
 Each clue hints at a different kind of emphasis or revision, so the puzzle dares you to name the single toolbar that keeps them in one row.
 Can you figure out which shared menu ties them together?

-Underline“Underline the importance”To underline something means to emphasize its significance or to highlight its importance in a discussion.
+UnderlineSame first broad read as the rest of the board"Underline"To underline something means to emphasize its significance or to highlight its importance in a discussion.

 Lessons Learned from Pinpoint #573